ReconCycle/raspberry_reconcycle_init/README.md

 cd $HOME/reconcycle_config/
 ```

-Set name of your tool (this is then the name for ros namespace)
+Set name of your tool (this is then the name for ros namespace).

+Open the folowing file in editor and write the name that you chose
 ```sh
 nano node_name.txt
 ```

 Set ROS_MASTER_URI

+Open the folowing file in editor and correct to the IP of computer that will run your ROS master
 ```sh
 nano master_link.txt
 ```